SeniorMars/seniormars.com/content/posts/trilogy/index.md

 Everywhere we look, computation surrounds us—yet confusion about its true nature persists just as universally.
 Ask a computer scientist about computation, and you'll hear of algorithms and Turing machines.
 Pose the same question to a logician, and watch them expound on formal proofs and axioms.
 A category theorist, meanwhile, might wave their hands toward morphisms and elaborate commutative diagrams.

 Throughout much of the 20th century, these three perspectives seemed to speak entirely different languages, each isolated in its own intellectual silo.
 Then something remarkable happened.
-Starting in the late 1900s, a profound realization began to crystallize: programming languages, formal logic, and category theory aren't separate disciplines at all!
+Starting in the late 1900s, a realization began to crystallize: programming languages, formal logic, and category theory aren't separate disciplines at all!
 Rather, they represent different manifestations of a single underlying structure—interconnected as intimately as electricity, magnetism, and light in Maxwell's revolutionary equations.

-This insight, sometimes called the Computational Trilogy, builds on a deceptively simple but profound idea:
+This insight, sometimes called the Computational Trilogy, builds on a deceptively simple but idea:

 > Proofs are programs.
 > Programs are morphisms.